-For the purpose of training and selection of students for the Olympiad contest, 25 regions all over the country have been designated and each assigned a Regional Coordinator (RC).
-Additionally, three groups (Central Board of Secondary Education (CBSE), Navodaya Vidyalaya Samiti (NVS) and Kendriya Vidyalaya Sangathana (KVS) have a ‘Regional Coordinator’ each.
-The Mathematical Olympiad programme consists of six stages.
+For the purpose of training and selection of students for the Olympiad contest several regions all over the country have been designated and each assigned a Regional Coordinator.
+Additionally, two groups of schools: Jawahar Navodaya Vidyalayas (JNV) and Kendriya Vidyalayas (KV) are also treated as separate regions and have a ‘Regional Coordinator’ each.

-Sample PRMO questions and Sample OMR sheet showing marked answers can be downloaded from here.
+Sample/Previous Years’ IOQM questions can be downloaded from here.

-The best-perfroming students from the RMO (approximately 900) qualify for the third stage – the Indian National Mathematical Olympiad (INMO).
-The INMO is held on the third Sunday of January at 28 centres across the country.
+The best-performing students from the RMO qualify for the third stage – the Indian National Mathematical Olympiad (INMO).
+The INMO is held on the third Sunday of January across the country.

-The top students from the INMO (approximately 35) are invited for the fourth stage, the International Mathematical Olympiad Training Camp (IMOTC) held at HBCSE during April to May.
-At this camp orientation is provided to students for the International Mathematical Olympiad (IMO).
+The top students from the INMO (approximately 65) are invited for the fourth stage, the International Mathematical Olympiad Training Camp (IMOTC) held at HBCSE (or any other institute in India) from April to May.
+At this camp, orientation is provided to students for the International Mathematical Olympiad (IMO).
 Emphasis is laid on developing conceptual foundations and problem-solving skills.
 Several selection tests are held during this camp.
-On the basis of perfromance in these tests six students are selected to represent India at the IMO.
+On the basis of performance in these tests, six students are selected to represent India at the IMO.
 Resource persons from different institutions across the country are invited to the training camps.